NET WORTH: Unknown

 SOURCE OF WEALTH: New York Private Bank & Trust, Merchant Bank; financier

 FUNDING AREAS: Medical Research, Education & Youth, Arts & Culture, Law Enforcement & Homeland Security, Religious & Community Organizations, Civic Engagement, History

-OVERVIEW: Howard and Abby Milstein move their philanthropy through the Howard and Abby Milstein Foundation, which focuses on seven key areas: medical/scientific research, higher education and youth, history, religious and communal organizations, arts and culture, law enforcement and homeland security, and civic engagement.
-The foundation applies a venture philanthropy approach to giving.
+OVERVIEW: Howard and Abby Milstein do their grantmaking through the Howard and Abby Milstein Foundation, which prioritizes seven key areas: medical/scientific research, higher education and youth, history, religious and communal organizations, arts and culture, law enforcement and homeland security, and civic engagement.
+The foundation applies a venture philanthropy approach to grantmaking.

 BACKGROUND: Howard P. Milstein graduated with a B.A. in economics from Cornell University in 1973 and with a JD/MBA from Harvard University in 1977.
 He joined the family business in 1979 and is chairman and CEO of the Milstein family’s business operations, including Milstein Properties.
 He is also chairman, President and CEO of New York Private Bank & Trust and its operating bank, Emigrant Bank.

 MEDICAL RESEARCH, BIOTECHNOLOGY & SCIENCE: Grantees include American Skin Association, New York Blood Center, Doctors Without Borders, United Hospital Fund, and Weill Cornell Medical College.

 EDUCATION & YOUTH: Milstein strongly supports his alma mater Cornell University, where he sits on the board.
 The family recently gave Cornell $20 million to establish the Milstein Program in Technology and Humanity, a collaboration between the College of Arts and Sciences and Cornell Tech.